Suzan M. Lami, R.A., AIA, NCARB

 Jim has worked in the fast-paced housing market since he graduated from Kent State University with a Bachelor of Architecture in 1978.
 With Lami Grubb Architects since 2000, he specializes in the design of custom residential, senior, tax credit funded and affordable housing.
 He draws on his creative and technical ability to introduce new concepts to projects; taking his experience from designing and building high-end custom housing and using it in crafting affordable housing, and in turn, bridging concepts from the affordable housing industry back into custom homes.

 Wayne thrives in the fast-paced retail and restaurant world, always innovating to keep up with new trends.
 A graduate of Carnegie Mellon University, Wayne holds a Bachelor's Degree in Architecture.
-For more than five years Wayne has played an integral role at Lami Grubb Architects as both a Designer and Project Manager for retail & restaurant projects across the country.
+For more than five years Wayne has played an integral role at Lami Grubb Architects as both a Designer and Project Manager for retail and restaurant projects across the country.
 Wayne is always ahead of the curve and "in the know" regarding new products and materials; making him an excellent resource for clients pursuing a unique and effective end result.
 He draws on his love of design and innate sense of curiosity to bring innovation and creativity to each and every project.